 Lassonde Prof works to decontaminate land, safeguarding community safety and the environment

-Associate Professor, Magdalena Krol, from the Department of Civil Engineering, has received Alliance funding from the Natural Science and Engineering Research Council of Canada (NSERC) to study the effect of high temperature on soil and groundwater remediation.
+Associate Professor, Magdalena Krol, from the Department of Civil Engineering, has received Alliance funding from the Natural Science and Engineering Research Council of Canada (NSERC) to study the effect of high temperatures on soil and groundwater remediation.

 Contaminated sites are a multi-billion-dollar problem in Canada that can lead to health and environmental problems, limiting the redevelopment of brownfield properties in urban areas.
 This grant will examine novel ways to clean up sites that have been contaminated with things like petroleum fuels, coal tar and chlorinated solvents.
 The work will be done by researchers at Queen’s University (lead), York University and the University of Toronto, in partnership with a world-leading Canadian remediation technology company.